anwarmagribi/image-video-downloader/README.md

 Before running the application, ensure you have Python installed on your system.
 Then, install the required packages using pip:

-'pip install pytube youtubesearchpython pygoogle_image requests pyfiglet colorama'
+`pip install pytube youtubesearchpython pygoogle_image requests pyfiglet colorama`

 ## Usage (Windows OS Only).

 - Open the script an run in a code interpreter (Pycharm, VsCode)
-- Enter in command prompt (in directory of script): 'python download.py'
+- Enter in command prompt (in directory of script): `python download.py`

 Run the script in a Python environment.
 Follow the on-screen prompts to enter your search query, choose the directory for downloads, select whether to download images, videos, or both, and specify